0HugoHu/0HugoHu/README.md

-I'm a software engineering student studing at Duke University.
+I'm a software engineering student studying at Duke University.
 I desire to build a virtual world where people have no pain or stress.

 **About me**

 - 🎓 M.Eng.
 Software Engineering student at [Duke University](https://duke.edu)

-- 💼 Backend Development intern at [Amazon](https://amazom.com/)
+- 💼 Feel free to visit my website: [Hugo Hu - Architect of the Future](https://hugohu.site)

-- 💖 I love writing Java & C++, and designing user-friendly UI & UX
+- 💖 I love writing Java & C++ & Swift, and designing user-friendly UI & UX

 - 💬 Ask me about anything [here](https://github.com/0hugohu/0hugohu/issues)